ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 layout: post
 ---

 This example shows how to setup a choropleth map using mapbo.
 The data used is the [GINI Index of all US Counties](https://www.census.gov/topics/income-poverty/income-inequality/about/metrics/gini-index.html){:target="\_blank"} from ACS 5-year (2017).
 Mapbox vector tiles are used as it provides better performance than rendering large amount of GeoJSON polygons.
-If you would like to use GeoJSON with mapbox check out the [Additional Notes below](#using-geojson), but it is discouraged to load all counties via GeoJSON due to the large size.
 This code is adapted from [Mapbox's example on Join local JSON data with vector tile geometries](https://docs.mapbox.com/mapbox-gl-js/example/data-join/){:target="\_blank"}.

+If you would like to use GeoJSON with mapbox check out the [Additional Notes below](#using-geojson).
+It is much simpler than using vector tiles but it is discouraged to load all counties via GeoJSON due to the large size.

 ![Completed choropleth]({{ '/assets/images/examples/example-mapbox-choropleth.png' | relative_url }})